-Individual air quality measurements and statistics (air quality values) are generally rounded up or down using the digit just beyond the given number of decimal places and according to standard rounding conventions -- values that are below 5 round down, while those that are equal to or greater than 5 round up.
+Individual air quality measurements and statistics (air quality values) are generally rounded up or down using the digit just beyond the given number of decimal places and according to standard rounding conventions.
+Air quality values that are below 5 round down, while those that are equal to or greater than 5 round up.
 For example, if the given number of decimal places is 1, an air quality value of 2.34567 rounds to 2.3 because 0.04567 is less than 0.05.
 An air quality value of 2.35012 rounds to 2.4 because 0.05012 is greater than 0.05.
 Similarly, an air quality value of 2.35000 rounds to 2.4 because 0.05000 exactly equals 0.05.

 The method used for determining area designation values is generally consistent across all pollutants.
-First, if there is a valid EPDC, the EPDC is rounded to the given number of decimal places (refer to Table D-1) for the applicable State standard (note: an EPDC is calculated and used in the area designation process only if the averaging time of the standard is less than or equal to 24 hours).
+First, if there is a valid EPDC, the EPDC is rounded to the given number of decimal places (refer to Table D-1) for the applicable State standard.
 Next, all air quality values for the three-year period used in area designations are rounded to the given number of decimal places.
-All rounded air quality values that are higher than the rounded EPDC are excluded as extreme concentration events and therefore, not considered in the area designation process.
+All air quality values that are higher than the valid EPDC are excluded as extreme concentration events and therefore, not considered in the area designation process.
 The air quality value used to designate an area (the designation value) is the highest rounded value for the previous three-year period that is less than or equal to the rounded EPDC.
-However, if this air quality value is identified as affected by an exceptional event or unusual concentration event, it is excluded from the area designation process, and the next highest air quality value becomes the designation value.
+However, if this air quality value is identified as affected by an exceptional event or unusual concentration event, it is excluded from the area designation process and the next highest air quality value becomes the designation value.